Jack Ludlam is a still life photographer who works with both analog and digital mediums.

 Because of its unique, multifaceted style and the timelessness of the subject matter, Jack’s photography fits in well with a variety of interior design styles.
 However, according to Jack, you might get the most out of the images in a “more contemporary and quiet setting” with minimal visual distractions.
 In this way, Jack’s style of photography is mirrored in the style of décor in which it fits best.
 “I think aesthetically I photograph things in a very specific and minimal way.
 By subtracting any distracting elements and focusing on the detail of just one thing the viewer is able to appreciate the subject matter for its own qualities.”
 In his own home, Jack displays a few of his own illustrative pieces and oil paintings that he loves.

-Do you use any unusual tools, materials, techniques?
+Do you use any unusual tools, materials, or techniques?

 Where does his art fit into a modern design aesthetic?